laipz8200/anime-librarian/README.md

 - 📁 **Smart Organization**: Automatically moves files to appropriate directories
 - 🎯 **Media Player Compatible**: Ensures compatibility with Infuse, Plex, and more
 - 🔍 **Preview Changes**: Dry-run option to review changes before applying
-- 🚀 **Beautiful CLI**: Rich terminal interface with tables, progress bars, and styled output
+- 🚀 **Simple CLI**: Plain-text output with readable tables and progress updates
 - 📺 **Universal Support**: Works with anime, movies, TV shows, and more
-- 🎨 **Interactive UX**: Color-coded output, confirmation prompts, and clear progress indicators
+- 🎨 **Interactive UX**: Confirmation prompts and concise status updates that work in any terminal

 ## 🚀 Quick Start